An In-depth Walkthrough of GRPO in NeMo RL#

 def my_data_processor(

-datum_dict: Dict[str, Any], # loaded directly from your dataset (i.e. single line of jsonl data)
+datum_dict: dict[str, Any], # loaded directly from your dataset (that is, a single line of JSONL data)

 task_data_spec: TaskDataSpec,